toonoisy/toonoisy.github.io/_posts/2022-03-28-how-this-site-was-built.md

 ---
 layout: post
-title: how this site was built
+title: How This Site Was Built
 date: 2022-03-30 01:59
 ---